choojs/choo/README.md

-Ah, so this is where I get to rant. `choo` (_chugga-chugga-chugga-choo-choo!_) was built because other options didn't quite cut it for me, so instead of presenting some faux-objective chart with skewed benchmarks and checklists I'll give you my opinions directly instead.
+Ah, so this is where I get to rant. `choo` (_chugga-chugga-chugga-choo-choo!_) was built because other options didn't quite cut it for me, so instead of presenting some faux-objective chart with skewed benchmarks and checklists I'll give you my opinions directly.
 Ready?
 Here goes:
 - __react:__ despite being at the root of a giant paradigm shift for frontend (thank you forever!), `react` is kind of big (`155kb` was it?).
 They also like classes a lot, and enforce a _lot_ of abstractions.
 It also encourages